 Kyle Van Noy’s Adoption Story

 On March 26, 1991, a future elite athlete was born in Reno.
-His birth mother placed him for adoption immediately, and around 3-4 months of age, he was adopted by Layne and Kelly Van Noy.
+His birth mother placed him for adoption as a newborn, and around 3-4 months of age, he was adopted by Layne and Kelly Van Noy.
 They named their beautiful son Kyle.
 The family moved to California, where they lived happily for about 10 years.

 In those early years, Kyle began to notice a stark difference in looks between himself and his older brother, Travis.
 He also noticed he looked nothing like his parents.
 His skin color was different, his hair was different.
 When he turned to his mom and dad for answers, they gave him a simple and honest reply: He was, in fact, adopted.